dfirsec/web_file_downloader/README.md

 # Web File Downloader

-This program is designed to download files of a specific type from a web-hosted source.
-Uses the Python asyncio library to provide asynchronous downloading of multiple files simultaneously.
+Download files of a specific type from a web-hosted source.
+Uses the Python asyncio library for asynchronous downloading of multiple files simultaneously.

 ## Requirements